dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 that the current token is an optional variable, or a non-optional variable.

+By the end of this post, we'll be able to build a probe that uses the models activations to determine whether the model thinks a variable read corresponds to a nullable variable, and show that internal knowledge like so:

+![A diagram showing a simple program, and the probes nullability predictions for each variable load.](images/reading_diagram.svg)

 \todo{READING DIAGRAMS HERE}

 In [@Sec:bench] we'll describe our external tests of nullability